Also known as: oblique knee raise, hanging knee raise, knee-to-elbow hang, bar oblique raise

 What is Hanging Oblique Knee Raise?

-The Hanging Oblique Knee Raise is a medium-difficulty hanging core move that uses hip rotation to lift one knee toward the opposite elbow.
-It primarily targets the obliques and overall core while engaging the forearms and lats for grip and stability.
+The Hanging Oblique Knee Raise is a medium-difficulty hanging core exercise that rotates a bent knee toward the opposite elbow, primarily targeting the obliques and overall core while engaging the forearms and lats for grip and stability.

 How to Do Hanging Oblique Knee Raise